ForgeOps

 $ git checkout release/7.5-20240618

-Depending on your organization’s repository strategy, you might need to clone the repository from a fork, instead of cloning ForgeRock’s master repository.
-You might also need to create a working branch from the release/7.5-20240618 branch.
-For more information, refer to Repository Updates.
+Depending on your organization’s repository strategy, you might need to clone the repository from a fork.
+You might also need to create a working branch from the release/7.5-20240618 branch of your fork.
+Learn more about Repository Updates here.

 3. Check out the forgeops-extras repository’s master branch: